Fatality Facts 2020Collisions with fixed objects and animals

 Age and sex

-Twenty-six percent of drivers killed in fixed-object crashes in 2020 were males younger than 30.
-Overall, males accounted for 82 percent of drivers killed in these crashes.
+Twenty-three percent of drivers killed in fixed-object crashes in 2022 were males younger than 30.
+Overall, males accounted for 82% of drivers killed in these crashes.

 Age Male Female *Total